List of Elfen Lied characters: Mayu

 In the manga, a police officer finds her huddled in a shack, she flees and goes back to the inn.
-Finding Kouta, Yuka, and Nyu waiting for her, who then present Mayu with a small cake from the bakery — the woman at the bakery who provides Mayu with breadcrusts had saved it for her since it was her birthday.
-Mayu, surprised and happy at their compassion for her, becomes overwhelmed with emotions and begins to cry, Kouta then explains that she can stay at the inn as long as she helps out cleaning.
+Finding Kouta, Yuka and Nyu waiting for her, who then present Mayu with a small cake from the bakery — the woman at the bakery who provides Mayu with breadcrusts had saved it for her since it was her birthday.
+Mayu, surprised and happy at their compassion for her, becomes overwhelmed with emotions and begins to cry, Kouta then explains that she can stay at the inn as long as she helps out with cleaning.
 Meanwhile, Wanta is seen eagerly waiting outside, having decided that he would rather be with Mayu than with his previous owner.

-The above events are different in the anime; when two police officers find Mayu in the shack, she tries to run from them, but she bumps into Kouta, Yuka, and Nyu who have spent all day searching for her.
-After telling the police that Mayu is family (much to Mayu's surprise), they return to the Kaeda inn, where they offer to let Mayu stay with them.
+The above events are different in the anime; when two police officers find Mayu in the shack, she tries to run from them, but she bumps into Kouta, Yuka and Nyu, who have spent all day searching for her.
+After telling the police that Mayu is family (much to Mayu's surprise), they return to the Kaede inn, where they offer to let Mayu stay with them.

-When Kouta and Yuka offer to become Mayu's guardians, her mother officially transfers Mayu into their care without a second thought.
+When Kouta and Yuka meet Mayu's mother, she officially transfers Mayu into their care without a second thought.
 In both the manga and the anime, Kouta and Yuka comment about how strange it was that her mother was so eager to abandon her own daughter and why she never notified the police that Mayu was missing.
 However, they decide not to ask questions.
 The next time Mayu is seen, she is happy and smiling.
 She has enrolled in a nearby school, leaving each morning in her school uniform with a smile on her face (Kouta and Yuka are amazed at how much Mayu has cheered up).
 Wanta, who has been given a doghouse, also chooses to stay at the inn.
 Mayu helps around the house with chores whenever she can, and soon comes to view Kouta and Yuka as her parents and Nyu as a sister.

 Later, Mayu meets up with Nana, and the two become friends.
 Mayu convinces Kouta and Yuka to let Nana stay at the house as well, despite Nana's initial hostility to Nyu (whom Nana recognizes as Lucy).
 Nana eventually opens up to Mayu and tells her the true story of the Diclonius, Lucy/Nyu, and her vectors.
 Mayu does everything she can to convince Nana that Nyu is not dangerous, still refusing to believe that Nyu and Lucy could possibly be the same person.

-It appears that Mayu has feelings for Bando, when Bando "died" she took up cleaning the beach.
+It appears that Mayu has feelings for Bando, or at least she sees him as the father she's never had.
+When he seemingly died, she took up cleaning the beach.